The essence of human capital impact on technological progress and economic growthArticle posted on

-Apart from generating information, investing in R&D can be the basis for developing a technological ability that permits rapid acquisition and information dissemination.
-Macroeconomic proof demonstrates that human capital contributes to economic development.
-Both social and fiscal proceeds of human capital are necessary just like physical capital.
-As such economic indexes integrate a series of information associated with abilities, training, and level of education.
+Apart from generating information, investing in R&D can be the basis of developing technological ability that permits speedy acquisition and information dissemination.
+Macro-economic proof demonstrates that human capital contributes to economic development.
+Both social and fiscal proceeds of human capital are necessary, just like physical capital as such economic indexes integrate a series of information associated with abilities, training and level of education.

 Human capital has been widely used to demonstrate the economic effect.
-Also, human capital is used in technological development as a basic indicator to describe economic increase, making it an aspect that increases the efficiency of labor and balances capital growth simultaneously.
+Besides, human capital is used in technological development as a primary indicator to describe economic increase, making it an aspect that increases the efficiency of labour and balances capital growth simultaneously.
 However, technological development ought to be stable for a given phase of evaluation, excluding the likelihoods of increasing the rate of creativity or a realistic decreasing of creativity.

 Economic theories increase the accumulation of human capital, leading to endogenous economic development models which adequately describe the association between economic increase and technological progress.
-Even though technological progress is mostly deployed with the aim of replacing labor aspect, there are exceptional complements of human capital, though it is econometrically intricate to establish.
+Even though technological progress is mostly deployed for the aim of replacing labour aspect, there are exceptional complements of human capital, though its econometrically intricate to establish.
 The entertainment ability of technology makes it disapprovingly rebound in the increase of productivity.

 It becomes imperative that human capital is an essential element of state-run economic competitiveness as indicated from a wide range of statistical reviews.
-What is apparent is that the more a nation develops, the more the need for human capital and technological advancement, to enhance competitiveness.
-For instance, more than twenty-four percent of the 2007-2008 WEF competitiveness level of developed economies and more than sixteen percent of the level of underdeveloped nations relate to human capital benchmarks.
-Modeling demonstrates that nations which are ranked highly can have a competitive edge mainly when they carry our reforms that aim at enhancing human capital.
+What is apparent is that the more a nation develops, the more they need for human capital and technological advancement, to enhance competitiveness.
+For instance, more than twenty-four per cent of the 2007-2008 WEF competitiveness level of developed economies and more than sixteen per cent of the level of underdeveloped nations relate to human capital benchmarks.
+Modelling demonstrates that nations which are ranked highly can have a competitive edge, mainly when they carry our reforms that aim at enhancing human capital.
 However, these same nations should ensure they maintain and continue to upgrade their human capital and modern technology to remain competitive.